o19s/documentation-website/_search-plugins/ubi/index.md

 **References UBI Draft Specification X.Y.Z**
 {: .label .label-purple }

-User Behavior Insights, or UBI, is a community plugin for capturing client-side events and queries for the purposes of improving search relevance and user experience.
+User Behavior Insights, or UBI, is a plugin for capturing client-side events and queries for the purposes of improving search relevance and user experience.
 It is a causal system, linking a user's query to all subsequent user interactions with your application until they perform another search.

 * An machine readable [schema](https://github.com/o19s/ubi) that faciliates interoperablity of the UBI specification.
-* An OpenSearch [plugin](https://github.com/o19s/opensearch-ubi) that facilitates the storage of client-side events and queries.
+* An OpenSearch [plugin](https://github.com/opensearch-project/user-behavior-insights) that facilitates the storage of client-side events and queries.
 * A client-side JavaScript [ example ]({{site.url}}{{site.baseurl}}/search-plugins/ubi/data-structures/) reference implementation that shows how to capture events and send those events to the OpenSearch UBI plugin.

 <!-- vale off -->